Snap Files To Go Public In $3 Billion IPO

 Although it's early days for Snap and its ability to monetize its user base, it has a very long way to go before it competes with Facebook.

-Even generously using Facebook's current 13.7x Price/Sales multiple, for Snap's trailing 12-month revenues of $405 million, that would indicate a valuation of $5.5 billion; assuming forward revenues of $1 billion would indicate a valuation of $13.7 billion.
+Even generously using Facebook's current 13.7x Price/Sales multiple, for Snap's trailing 12-month revenues of $405 million would indicate a valuation of $5.5 billion; assuming forward revenues of $1 billion would indicate a valuation of $13.7 billion.

-So, if Snap offers shares at a $25 billion valuation, investors would need to accept a near-term Price/Sales multiple in the range of 25x - 35x.
+So, if Snap offers shares at a $25 billion valuation, investors would need to accept a near-term Price/Sales multiple in the range of 25x-35x.

 That's a very tall order and one predicated on buying into their vision of the camera as the central focus of mobile computing and their ability to compete effectively with Facebook.